top of page

 HMW streamline the process of reserving a picnic site to be more usable & customizable?

-For a Product Design class at UC Berkeley, I redesigned the procedure for finding and reserving a picnic site in San Francisco.
+For a Product Design class at UC Berkeley, I redesigned the website for finding and reserving a picnic site in San Francisco.
 For this project, I was provided with a description of the user needs and business goals.

 My objectives were to: